Testing

 Performance tests are testing methods to measure how the system behaves and performs under a particular load.

-Load testing is the process of checking the behavior of the system under an anticipated load.
+- Load test: load testing is the process of checking the behavior of the system under an anticipated load.